How To Use the WordPress One-Click Install on DigitalOcean

 - Apache: The most widely used web (HTTP) server.

 - MySQL: A commonly used open-source relational database.

 - PHP: PHP language support.

-Additionally, in order to improve security the following additional components are included:
+Additionally, in order to improve security the following components are included:

-- UFW: A front-end to iptables that allows for easy management of a firewall.
+- UFW: A program to simplify the management of a firewall.